crodier/software-blog/_posts/2025-03-27-good-intentions.md

 ### HBR on scrutiny at Apple

 This [Harvard Business Review document about Apple Culture](./HBR_How_Apple_Is_Organized_For_Innovation-4.pdf) is a must-read.
-The biggest takeaway is that **at Apple, they look at the hardest part of a problem first**, and **scrutinize ideas** before they begin.
+The key takeaway is that **at Apple, they look at the hardest part of a problem first**, and **scrutinize ideas** before they begin.
 Sadly, I have never worked at Apple, but it is admirable if it is actually held up in practice,